cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 ##### Set up the automation workspace

-7. (Optiona) If your corporate policy does not allow use of Docker Desktop, then you need to install **Colima** as an alternative
+7. (Optional) If your corporate policy does not allow use of Docker Desktop, then you need to install **Colima** as an alternative

     ```
     brew install colima